 Normally, for the adaptation of virtuoso violin pieces to the cello, we transpose them down, most often by a fifth, but Klengel’s and Rose’s editions both retain the original violin key.
-This places the piece much higher up the fingerboard – and consequently makes it much harder- for cellists than it is for violinists.
-The addition of this high-register difficulty to what is already a difficult, virtuoso piece, is perhaps unnecessary.
-To explore this idea, versions are also offered here in which the entire piece is transposed down both a fourth (int G major) and a fifth (into F major) from the original violin version.
+This places the piece much higher up the fingerboard – and consequently makes it much harder – for cellists than it is for violinists.
+The addition of this high-register difficulty to what is already a difficult, virtuoso piece, is difficult to justify.
+Therefore, apart from an original-key version, the piece is also offered here transposed down both a fourth (into G major) and a fifth (into F major) from the original violin version.
 Both of these transposed-down versions are much easier than any original-key version.

 3: NOTE/OCTAVE CHANGES: